YASKAWA Standard Interface Commands

 regStatus

-This parameter is a variable I that receives the status code.
+This parameter is an I variable that receives the status code.

 8102: The command is executed successfully.